Star Wars meets Uniqlo as Fast Retailing, Disney expand product tie-up

-TOKYO Aug 3 Fast Retailing Co Ltd's Uniqlo clothing chain said on Monday that it was expanding its collaboration with Walt Disney Co to offer a wider range of products and that it would open a flagship store at the Florida Disney World's shopping complex next spring.
+TOKYO Fast Retailing Co Ltd's (9983.T) Uniqlo clothing chain said on Monday that it was expanding its collaboration with Walt Disney Co (DIS.N) to offer a wider range of products and that it would open a flagship store at the Florida Disney World's shopping complex next spring.

 The Japanese apparel retailer, which now offers T-shirts featuring Mickey and Minnie Mouse, will extend its Disney-themed lineup to offer at stores worldwide items ranging from its Ultra Light Down collection and flannel shirts to umbrellas and toys.